kritika2004/Job-Matching-and-HR-Chat-System/README.md

 Matches like "SALES" and "Legal Secretary" dominate, which may not reflect meaningful semantic relationships but rather generic token similarities.
 While Word2Vec can provide value, it appears less reliable for resume-to-job matching in this case.
 ### Recommended Algorithms
 BERT + FAISS: The best-performing algorithm for capturing semantic and contextual relevance.
-Ideal for finding resumes that align with nuanced job descriptions.
+It is ideal for finding resumes that align with nuanced job descriptions.
 TF-IDF: Performs well in identifying straightforward textual overlaps and is computationally lightweight.
 Useful for bulk pre-screening.
 Jaccard: Has limited utility due to its reliance on exact word overlap, which is less relevant for resume data.
 Word2Vec: Its high scores likely indicate overgeneralization, making it less useful for distinguishing nuanced matches.

-## Part 2: Chat Job for HR
+## Part 2: Chat Bot for Job Seekers
 ### Description
-The HR Chat module leverages conversational AI to streamline communication between HR personnel and job candidates.
-It allows HR to interact with the system to retrieve job matching insights, manage conversations, and provide a seamless experience for candidate screening.
+The ChatBot module leverages conversational AI to streamline communication between job seekers and HR.
+It allows job seekers to interact with the system to find relevant job openings, ask questions, and receive timely updates throughout the application process.

 ![image](https://github.com/user-attachments/assets/03a36db4-23b7-453f-8766-24c668ac10ea)